 The classification of a building, or part of, is determined by the purpose for which it is designed, constructed or adapted to be used.

-The classification for this building is Class 5.
+The classifications for this building are Class 5 and Class 7a.

-Approximate Number of Staff
+Approximate Number of Persons ccupying the Building

-Number of Staff: 500
+Number of persons: 600